-Exercise and moving your body is key during a time when we are all cooped up with nowhere to go.
+Exercise and moving your body is key to a healthy body.
 A quick walk outside or even up and down the steps will get your blood flowing and increase your heart rate.

 I wear a Fitbit that reminds me to get up and move every hour.
 It suggests you get in at least 250 steps/hour.
 It’s a wonderful wake-up call when you’ve been sitting too long.

 When you don’t have the luxury of getting up and moving your body outside, you have to be a little more creative.